cezaraugusto/chromium-edge-launcher/docs/edge-flags-for-tools.md

 * `--disable-client-side-phishing-detection`: Disables client-side phishing detection
 * `--disable-component-extensions-with-background-pages`: Disable some built-in extensions that aren't affected by `--disable-extensions`
 * `--disable-default-apps`: Disable installation of default apps
-* `--disable-extensions`: Disable all chrome extensions
+* `--disable-extensions`: Disable all edge extensions
 * `--mute-audio`: Mute any audio
 * `--no-default-browser-check`: Disable the default browser check, do not prompt to set it as such
 * `--no-first-run`: Skip first run wizards